'Umami foods' create unique flavours when used in recipes. Sources of umami flavour include:

 Scientists claim that combining various umami foods from different groups in a dish can intensify the umami flavour eight times.

-The charts above illustrate which foods are rich in different umami molecules.
+The image above illustrates which foods are rich in different umami molecules.
 The nucleotide partners needed for the tango are adenylate, guanylate, and inosinate.
 Mushrooms, particularly dried shiitake mushrooms, are hotbeds of guanylate; fish are high in inosinate, and shellfish in adenylate.
-Tomatoes are in a umami class of their own, containing both aminos and nucleotides, particularly in their interior pulp.” says Paul Adams in Popular Science.
+Tomatoes are in a umami class of their own, containing both aminos and nucleotides, particularly in their interior pulp." says Paul Adams in Popular Science.